Abdrabbuh Mansour Hadi: Houthi takeover and civil war

-Three days after Hadi's resignation (21 January 2015), the Houthis took over the presidential palace.
+Three days after Hadi's resignation (21 January 2015), the Houthis took over the Presidential palace.
 Hadi and Prime Minister Khaled Bahah tendered their resignations to parliament which reportedly refused to accept them.
 Then the Yemeni cabinet was dissolved.
 Hadi and his former ministers remained under virtual house arrest after their resignations.

 United Nations Secretary-General Ban Ki-moon called for Hadi's reinstatement after the Houthis installed themselves as the interim government in February 2015.
 According to Houthi-controlled state media, Hadi reaffirmed on 8 February that his resignation was final and could not be withdrawn.

 However, after leaving Sana'a and traveling to his hometown of Aden on 21 February, Hadi declared that the actions taken by the Houthis since 21 September were unconstitutional and invalid.

-On 26 March 2015 Saudi state TV Al Ekhbariya reported that Hadi arrived at a Riyadh airbase and was met by Saudi Arabia Defense Minister Mohammad bin Salman Al Saud as Saudi Arabia and its allies' launched airstrikes in Yemen against the Houthis in the 2015 military intervention in Yemen.
+On 26 March 2015, Saudi state television Al Ekhbariya reported that Hadi arrived at a Riyadh airbase and was met by Saudi Arabia Defense Minister Mohammad bin Salman Al Saud as Saudi Arabia and its allies' launched airstrikes in Yemen against the Houthis in the 2015 military intervention in Yemen.
 His route from Aden to Riyadh was not immediately known.

-On 25 March 2017 a court in the Houthi-controlled Sana'a sentenced Hadi and six other government officials to death in absentia for "high treason", which meant "incitement and assistance" to Saudi Arabia and its allies."
+On 25 March 2017, a court in the Houthi-controlled Sana'a sentenced Hadi and six other government officials to death in absentia for "high treason", which meant "incitement and assistance" to Saudi Arabia and its allies."
 The sentence was announced by the Houthi-controlled Saba News Agency.

 Resignation

-On 7 April 2022, Hadi announced in a televised speech that he was resigning from office, dismissing vice-president Ali Mohsen al-Ahmar and transferring power to the newly formed eight members Presidential Leadership Council chaired by Rashad al-Alimi.
+On 7 April 2022, Hadi announced in a televised speech that he was resigning from office, dismissing vice-president Ali Mohsen al-Ahmar, and transferring power to the newly formed eight members Presidential Leadership Council chaired by Rashad al-Alimi.
 He also said that the council was tasked with negotiating with the Houthi rebels to agree to a permanent ceasefire.
-The presidential council's leader had close ties with Saudi Arabia, and some of Yemen's other political groups, including the Islah party.
+Al-Alimi had close ties with Saudi Arabia, and some of Yemen's other political groups, including the Islah party.

 Officials from Saudi Arabia and Yemen claimed that Hadi was pushed by Riyadh to give up his power to the presidential council.
 Hadi received a written decree from Saudi Crown Prince Mohammed bin Salman to transfer his authority to the council.
-According to Prince Mohammed the decision was approved by other Yemeni leaders.
-Hadi was also threatened by Saudi officials using the evidence of corruption allegedly committed by him.

-Following his decision to step down, he was kept under a house arrest in his Riyadh residence and not allowed to communicate with anyone.
-All these claims were denied by Saudi Arabia.
+According to Crown Prince Mohammed, the decision was approved by other Yemeni leaders.
+Saudi officials also threatened to disclose evidence of corruption allegedly committed by him.
+Following his decision to step down, he was kept under house arrest in his Riyadh residence and not allowed to communicate with anyone.
+All of these claims were denied by Saudi Arabia.

+Personal life and death

+Hadi was married and had six children.
+He died from a heart attack in Riyadh, Saudi Arabia, on 28 May 2026, at the age of 80.
+The Yemeni government announced three days of mourning following Hadi's death, with flags at half-staff.